-Today, all businesses must comply with the regulations and guidelines set by the governments and NGOs addressing ecology and the environment.
+Today, all businesses must comply with the regulations and guidelines set by governments and NGOs addressing ecology and the environment.
 Apple is not exempt from these strict regulatory requirements, which sometimes harm businesses’ economic success.

 Internal Apple sources claim that Apple is dedicated to using as much renewable energy as possible in its buildings and data centers and that the company is constantly working to lower its carbon footprint

 Due to Apple’s presence in worldwide markets, company management has to consider the rules and regulations of each country that Apple is targeting.